Collaborators

 University of East Anglia (UEA), UK

-ultrafast laser spectroscopy, fluorescent protein chromophores
+ultrafast laser spectroscopy, fluorescent protein chromophores, photomolecular motors

 Prof. Evan Bieske